 Invent Electronics remained one of the top online electronics components retail companies in Ghana until 2021 when we decided to shut down due to COVID-19.

 In 2015, myself, my roommate, Peter, and two of our friends founded Wires & Bytes, a software development company.

 Our flagship app, Pasco, made it easy for students in our university to access past questions and answers on their phones.

-Pasco was very successful and in 2017, we won the Gold Prize in the Education category of the MTN Apps Challenge 4.0
+Pasco experienced some early success and in 2017, we won the Gold Prize in the Education category of the MTN Apps Challenge 4.0

-After school, however, we all found other interests and decided that it was best to shut down Wires & Bytes but continue to work on Pasco as a hobby, something we still do till today.
+After school, however, we all decided to pursue different career paths and we figured it was best to shut down Wires & Bytes but continue to work on Pasco as a hobby.

 2016 – 2eweboys.com